COVID-19: You must register to undertake this walk.

 Alpine vegetation is killed by fire.
 For this reason the entire park is a Fuel Stove Only Area; campfires are prohibited.
 (Many of the park’s native pines were destroyed by fire in the early 1960s).
 You must carry your own fuel stove with you that does not use or burn coal, wood, plant material or any other solid fuel.
 See Fuel Stove Only area information page.

 The only access to the Walls of Jerusalem National Park is on foot.
 This park is for self-sufficient, well-equipped and experienced walkers.
 There are very few facilities.
+See the Safety drop down below and the Safety in parks web page.

 Not sure what to bring?
 Please check the Walker Pack List